Skip to main contentSkip to search

 • Your MPP — Your elected representative can raise your case and the systemic problem.

-• Ombudsman Ontario — Independent oversight of how the government and its agencies handled your case.
+• Ombudsman Ontario — Independent oversight of how government bodies handled your case.

 Common questions